isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-11-post-bahau-a-utopia-that-went-awry.md

 [^3]:Bahau is the principal town of the Jempol district.
 The name Bahau is believed to have derived from a Chinese phrase, 馬口, literally translated as “Horse’s mouth”.

-[^4]:Hodgkins, F. (2014).
-From Syonan to Fuji-Go: The story of the Catholic settlement in Bahau in WWII Malaya.
+[^4]:Hodgkins, F. (2014). *[From Syonan to Fuji-Go: The story of the Catholic settlement in Bahau in WWII Malaya](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200929389)*.
 Singapore: Select Publishing.
 Call no.: RSING 307.212095957 HOD

 [^5]:The term Eurasian refers to a person of mixed European-Asian ancestry.
 Historically, it refers to anyone who descended from the first European-Asian unions in the region between the 16th and 18th centuries.
 Most Eurasians in Singapore trace the European part of their ancestry to the Portuguese, Dutch or British.